cjhonlyone/picorv32_Xilinx/README.md

-# A Picorv32 On Spartan3E
+# A Picorv32 On Zynq

-For there are some people say they can not compile PicoRV32 by ISE, so I do some changes for them.

 ## How To Compile